scotttyso/intersight_iac/README.md

 ## Disclaimer

 This code is provided as is.
 No warranty, support, or guarantee is provided with this.
+But in typical github fashion there is the opportunity to collaborate and share Bug's/Feedback/PR Requests.